Use It To Control Bermuda Grass

 You would have to dig down to check out some rhizomes to see if they have started to shrivel, wither or vanish.
 They may just have a tummy-ache, depending on their size and constitution.
 Even if you dug one up, you wouldn’t have anything to compare it to.

-So just expect that the typical scenario is that mature rhizomes will be affected, but not dead yet.
+So just expect that the typical scenario is that mature rhizomes will be negatively impacted, but not dead yet.
 In a matter of time, the stronger ones will likely push out some new growth.
+New runners above ground indicate that it is time to treat again, rather than concluding it did not work at all.

-(This is the part where you don’t want to hold your breath until it’s over.)
-OTT is a concentrate and must be mixed with water and sprayed on.
-Do not use a hose-end sprayer, only a tank-type sprayer.
-The label gives instructions for applying to acreage or for spot treatment.
+• OTT is a concentrate and must be mixed with water and sprayed on.
+Do NOT use a hose-end sprayer, only a tank-type sprayer.
+The label gives instructions for applying to acreage OR for spot treatment.

-Use 1 Tablespoon of Ornamec, PLUS 2 Teaspoons of a nonionic surfactant, mixed into one gallon of water.
-The surfactant usually gets packaged and sold with the herbicide.
-That’s the only way I would buy it and they carry it that way at Amazon, if you cannot find it locally.
-[LINK]
+• Use 1 Tablespoon of Ornamec OTT, PLUS 2 Teaspoons of a nonionic surfactant, mixed into one gallon of water.
+The surfactant sometimes gets packaged and sold with the herbicide.
+Buy it separately if not included, and use the surfactant.

-Measure it accurately, and spray it as told.
+• Measure it accurately, and spray it as told.
 The one gallon of mixed spray is intended to cover a 1,000 square foot area.
-Oh???

 Yes, I know.
 Royal pain.
 How are you supposed to figure that out?